-On occasions when direct consultation is required, the assistant referee may advance 2-3 metres onto the field of play if necessary.
+On occasions when direct consultation is required, the assistant referee may advance 2-3 metres on to the field of play if necessary.
 When talking, the referee and assistant referee shall both turn to face the pitch to avoid being heard by others.

-Wall distance
+Required distance

-When a free kick is awarded very close to the touchline near the assistant referee's position, the assistant referee may enter the field of play to help ensure that the wall is positioned 9.15 m from the ball.
-He will assert the distance from the position of the ball.
-In this case, the referee shall wait until the assistant referee is back in position before restarting play.
+When a free kick is awarded very close to the touch line near the assistant referee's position, the assistant referee may enter the field of play to help ensure that the players are positioned 9.15 m (10 yds) from the ball.
+In this case, the referee must wait until the assistant referee is back in position before restarting play.